 Before we get to this paleo granola recipe, lemme say there’s just something about the word granola that sounds healthy.
 Maybe it’s all those TV advertisements I remember from the 1980s, full of tanned, blond models eating bowls of the stuff while sitting beneath the shade of a giant redwood tree.
 Or maybe it’s the images of happy, Swiss people yodeling away their days in the Alps, then returning home for a meal of muesli and honey.
-All I know is that granola tastes good, and this paleo granola recipe tastes really good, without all the grains you might want to avoid.
-It’s a crunchy, nutty, sweet snack that can be enjoyed all day long.–Lea Hendry Valle
+All I know is that granola tastes good, and this paleo granola recipe tastes really good, without all the grains you might want to avoid.–Lea Hendry Valle

 LC Gluten-Free, Dairy-Free, Paleo-Friendly Granola Note

 This paleo granola recipe is swell for on-the-go breakfasts, any-time-of-day noshes, midnight munchies, and all manner of stroller snacks.
 And you won’t find a single rolled oat in it.
 Or a speck of grain.
 Or smidgen of butter.
 What you will find, however, is lots of nuts and sweetly crunchy goodness galore.

 - 1 cup raw cashews